Lior A. Colclough

 “Jamming Unethical Programs: Digital Hospitality and The Far Right.”
 Paper Presentation, 2020 RSA Conference.
 Hosted by Rhetoric Society of America, Portland, Oregon, May 21-24, 2020.

 “Haunted Media and the Future of Rhetoric and Democracy.”
 Paper Presentation, 2018 RSA Conference.
-Hosted by Rhetoric Society of America, Atlanta, Georgia, May 31-June 3rd, 2018.
+Hosted by Rhetoric Society of America, Minneapolis, Minnesota, May 31-June 3rd, 2018.

 “Art in the Age of Orientalist Reproduction: Japanese Cultural Studies and ‘Imitation’”: Paper Presentation, The 3rd Annual Cultural Studies and Comparative Literature Conference.
 Hosted by University of Minnesota Cultural Studies and Comparative Literature Department, Minneapolis-St. Paul, September 2014.